Surprise medical bill

 Common questions.

-Does the No Surprises Act apply to ground ambulance bills?
+Does the No Surprises Act apply to ground ambulance?

 Have a bill in front of you right now?